-The pier and mooring buoy are privately owned and maintained and facilitate recreational boating.
+The Applicant owns the adjoining lease premises.
+The pier, boat house with boat lift, and boat lift are privately owned and maintained and facilitate recreational boating.
 Recreational boating is a water-dependent use that is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust land.
 (Pub.
 Resources Code, § 6503.5.)